Huy-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 === Correctness

-This section establishes the correctness of LTQueue introduced in @ltqueue.
+This section establishes the correctness of dLTQueue introduced in @dLTQueue.

 ==== ABA problem